 When we talk about a crampon’s frame, we mean the alignment of the primary linking bar area of the crampon.
 Crampon frames are either made to be vertical or horizontal.

--Horizontal Frames.
 Horizontal frames are far more popular because they are easier to walk in than vertical frames.
 Plus, horizontal frames also help to keep snow from balling up underneath the crampons, so that you never lose your grip or traction.
-Also, horizontal frames allow you to keep your feet closer to the ground which gives you an extra boost in stability.
+Also, horizontal frames allow you to keep your feet closer to the ground which gives you an extra boost of stability.

 Most likely, you’ll want to purchase crampons that have horizontal frames simply because they offer a better technology option and a lot more flexibility and versatility for today’s climber.

 Crampon frame styles come in three different types: hinged, rigid, and semi-rigid.

 These types of crampon frames have a hinged design that appears on the linking bar, and this gives you more flexibility than what’s provided by either a rigid frame crampon or a semi-rigid frame crampon.
 You’ll notice more flexibility with these types of crampons when you wear flexible boots as well.
 These types of crampons will make walking feel both natural and easy, and the bar’s settings will prevent snow from balling up underneath the crampon.
 That balling prevention allows you to have greater traction and grip for long periods of time.